 The Prize was originally established at the wish of the late Dr Laurence B. Briskman, formerly of the Department of Philosophy, University of Edinburgh, who died on 8 May 2002, having endowed an essay prize fund to encourage work in any area falling under the general description of the critical rationalist philosophy of Karl Popper.
 Dr Briskman came to the University of Edinburgh in 1969, after completing graduate studies in logic and philosophy of science at the London School of Economics, where he was greatly influenced by Popper, who remained the dominant intellectual influence on his philosophical outlook throughout his career.

-The decision of the Co-Editors of the British Journal for the Philosophy of Science is that the Popper Prize for 2013 should be awarded to Charles Pence and Grant Ramsey for their paper 'A New Foundation for the Propensity Interpretation of Fitness,’ BJPS 64 (2013) 851-881 http://bjps.oxfordjournals.org/content/64/4/851
+The decision of the Co-Editors of the British Journal for the Philosophy of Science is that the Sir Karl Popper Prize for 2014 should be awarded to Rachael Brown for her paper 'What Evolvability Really Is’, Br J Philos Sci (2014) 65 (3): 549-572.

 PREVIOUS SIR KARL POPPER ESSAY PRIZE AWARDS

-2009: The winner of the 2009 Popper Prize is Dr Sebastian Lutz of the University of Utrecht for a paper on 'Criteria of Empirical Significance: a Success Story'.
+2009: The 2009 Popper Prize was won by Dr Sebastian Lutz of the University of Utrecht for a paper on 'Criteria of Empirical Significance: a Success Story'.

 2007: no award made.

-2006-7: The 2006-7 Sir Karl Popper Essay Prize 2004 was won by Maria Kronfeldner (Max Planck Institute for the History of Science, Berlin) with an essay entitled "Darwinian hypothesis formation revisited".
+2006-7: The 2006-7 Sir Karl Popper Essay Prize was won by Maria Kronfeldner (Max Planck Institute for the History of Science, Berlin) with an essay entitled 'Darwinian hypothesis formation revisited'.

 2005-6: no award made.

-The 2004-5 Sir Karl Popper Essay Prize 2004 was won by Benjamin Elliott (University of Aberdeen) with an essay entitled "Falsifiable Statements in Theology: Karl Popper and Christian Thought".
+2004-5: The 2004-5 Sir Karl Popper Essay Prize was won by Benjamin Elliott (University of Aberdeen) with an essay entitled 'Falsifiable Statements in Theology: Karl Popper and Christian Thought'.
 The runner-up was Milos Taliga (Matej Bel University, Slovakia).